Healthy Homes Assessment Linden

 What are the most unreasonable gaps or holes?

-If you are able to feel external air flowing in or the air is clear from a crack or a gap and you are able to feel it, it’s likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out of the house require sealing.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be sealed from.
-Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.
+If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap, then it’s likely to be a gap or crack that needs sealing in the way you can.
+Large cracks and gaps should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out within your home require the sealing.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed off.
+Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.

-There is no require to block off holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the house warms and cools in order to let them be shut and opened, rather than sticking.
-We will test every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the house heats and cools, to allow them to be opened and closed rather than sticking.
+We will test the windows and doors during your Healthy Homes assessment of your rental property.

 Find the complete specifications for the Healthy Homes draught stopping requirements.